Silver Swan (comics): Vanessa Kapatelis

 Julia Kapatelis became pregnant while she and her husband, David Kapatelis, were exploring Scotland.
 As a joke, David wanted to name their unborn child "Nessie" after the local Scottish creature the Loch Ness Monster.
 Though amused, Julia did not agree but settled on Vanessa as a close substitute.
 Julia remained married to David until his death 22 years into their marriage, when Vanessa was 5 years old, while exploring ruins in Egypt.
 Deciding to make a fresh start, Julia took Vanessa to live in the U.S. where she eventually became the Dean for the Department of History and Geology at Harvard University.

 While living on Beacon Hill in Boston, Massachusetts, Vanessa grew up feeling like an awkward outsider in high school.
 During this time. she had the chance to meet Wonder Woman when her mother took in the Amazon when she first arrived in the United States.
 At first, Vanessa was jealous of Wonder Woman's beauty, but after Diana rescued her from Decay, the two got to know each other better.
 Nessie started to love Wonder Woman as an elder sister and dreamed of fighting evil alongside her.

-The trauma of her father's death and the suicide of her best friend, Lucy, made Vanessa start to blame herself for all the bad things that happened to people she cared about.
-Meanwhile, Doctor Psycho started to cause her to have nightmares.
-To help her daughter recover, the school counselor (under Psycho's influence) told Julia that Diana had to leave their house.
+The trauma of her father's death and the suicide of her best friend Lucy made Vanessa start to blame herself for all the bad things that happened to people she cared about, a situation worsened by Doctor Psycho's creation of terrible nightmares where she was made to feel powerless.
+Vanessa was sent to a school counselor, who unbeknownst to her was under Psycho's control.
+The counselor persuaded Julia that Wonder Woman's presence was only making things worse for her daughter, and that she needed to leave their home.